berrak/MyMacros/README.md

 ## Compile time identification

-To get a compile-time warning, add this line:
+To get a compile-time warning, add this line, before the line `#include <My_Macros.h>`.:
 ```cpp
 #define BOARD_IDENTIFY_WARNING
 ```
 Ensure that `File->Preferences->compiler warnings` is set to *Default* or *All*.
 It will likely show up quickly in the beginning, in red - as a warning - of all compiled messages fast scrolling down your eyes.

+In addition, the output from `My_Macros.h` includes the matching define, for example, `Matched defined(ARDUINO_AVR_UNO)` to remind ourselves what define causes the outcome.
+These definitions are very useful in the code, and based on that, include, exclude code, or add some macros.

-## Arduino board identification
+## Add a new Arduino board identification

 Being able to output board information to the screen or logs is generally useful.
 We are indeed working with the right board!
 This is identical to [Board Identify](https://github.com/MattFryer/Board_Identify) usage.

 `My Macros` library uses the namespace `MyMacros` to prevent conflicts with other libraries.
 You can therefore access the personal list of a board like so.
 Information about how Arduino uses the label `build.board` can be found in the `boards.txt` as, e.g. `tinypico.build.board=TINYPICO`.
-Enter `ARDUINO_TINYPICO` in the `My_Macros.h` file for `Board Model`.
+Enter `ARDUINO_TINYPICO` for the `define` in `My_Macros.h` to match the new Arduino board.

 ```cpp
 Serial.print("Board Make: ");